-This new level 7 course in industrial control engineering will prepare you to be creative and innovative in addressing challenges from the implementation of the Internet of Things, Industry 4.0 and 5.0.
+We will prepare you to be creative and innovative in addressing challenges from the implementation of the Internet of Things, Industry 4.0 and Industry 5.0.

-This course is for those students interested in developing their careers in areas of both analytical and practical aspects of control engineering, with emphasis on implementation of practical industrial control systems.
-This course also provides excellent preparation for those wishing to continue their study to doctorial level research.
+This course is for students interested in developing their careers in both analytical and practical areas of control engineering, with emphasis on implementation of practical industrial control systems.
+This course also provides excellent preparation for students wishing to continue their study to doctorial level research.

-Students will study Discrete Control Systems and Stability and control of Non- Liner Systems, Smart Sensors, Competitive and Reliability Engineering, Applied Artificial Intelligence, Creative and Innovative Design Projects, and complete an Advanced Research Project.
+You will study Discrete Control Systems and Stability, Control of Non-Linear Systems, Smart Sensors, Competitive and Reliability Engineering, Applied Artificial Intelligence, Creative and Innovative Design Projects, and complete an Advanced Research Project.

-The course has been designed to create effective multi-disciplinary engineers who have acquired the necessary creative, technical and research skills to work within the broad spectrum of modern industry.
+The Industrial Control Engineering course has been designed to create effective multi-disciplinary engineers who have acquired the necessary creative, technical and research skills to work within the broad spectrum of modern industry.

-Besides, this course will equip you with the advanced knowledge of industrial control engineering including the classical control system design to optimal, adaptive and intelligent control systems, operation, engineering management, pioneering approaches in this field and how to apply them to solve both real-world and pioneer research oriented problems.
+This course will equip you with advanced knowledge of industrial control engineering, including classical control system design and optimal, adaptive and intelligent control systems.
+The course will also cover engineering management and explore pioneering approaches in this field - encouraging students to solve both real-world and research-orientated problems.

-The course has been designed to be accredited by Engineering Council through the Institution of Engineering and Technology (IET), the Institution of Mechanical Engineering (iMechE), and/ or Energy Institute.
+The course has been designed to be accredited by the Engineering Council through the Institution of Engineering and Technology (IET), the Institution of Mechanical Engineering (iMechE), and/or the Energy Institute.

-Lectures, guest speakers and seminars, individual work, self led work/research and group work.
+The course includes lectures, guest speakers, seminars, individual work, self-led work/research and group work.

-With group work bringing together engineers from a variety of backgrounds to shape projects and tasks.
-Gain practical experience in project management.
+Group work brings together engineers from a variety of backgrounds to shape projects and tasks.
 As a day release course, you can immediately apply your learning to your industry role.